How to improve morale at work: 7 effective methods

 A strong employer brand enhances the company’s reputation and makes it a desirable workplace.
 Interestingly, receiving a “Best Place to Work” award can lead to a 0.75% increase in a company’s stock price in just 10 days, demonstrating the financial benefits of a strong employer brand.

-How to measure employee morale?
+How to measure employee morale

 By understanding employees’ attitudes, job satisfaction, and overall well-being, you can identify potential issues early on, implement targeted improvements, and have a positive work culture.